skilesare/immortality/a_new_constitution/article_i.md

 Each Senator shall have one Vote.

-Senators may serve one regular elected terms in office after which they will be inelegible to serve in the Senate.
+Senators may serve one regular elected terms in office after which they will be ineligible to serve in the Senate.

 Immediately after they shall be assembled in Consequence of the first Election, they shall be divided as equally as may be into three Classes.
 The Seats of the Senators of the first Class shall be vacated at the Expiration of the second Year, of the second Class at the Expiration of the fourth Year, and of the third Class at the Expiration of the sixth Year, so that one third may be chosen every second Year.
-And any initial senator who's term is shortened may be elected to a second term.
+And any initial senator whose term is shortened may be elected to a second term.

 When vacancies happen from any State, the Executive Authority thereof shall assign a temporary representative until a special ranked choice vote of the affected state is completed to elect a new member.

 No Person shall be a Senator who shall not have attained to the Age of thirty Years, and been three Years a geographically elected Citizen of the State for which they will be chosen.

-Senators must not have recieved private payments of cash or private allotments of capital for one year before taking office unless elected or assigned for a vacancy.
-Representtives must elect to not recieve private payments or allotments while in office and for ten years after leaving office.
+Senators must not have received private payments of cash or private allotments of capital for one year before taking office unless elected or assigned for a vacancy.
+Senators must elect to not receive private payments or allotments while in office and for ten years after leaving office.

 The Vice President of the Executive Branch shall be President of the Senate, but shall have no Vote, unless they be equally divided.